Home » Technology » IT » How Does The Performance of Your Website Change With HTTP VS HTTPS?

 2. It’s Flexible

-HTTP has the ability to download extensions or plugins and show the required data whenever an application requires new capabilities.
-This ensures flexibility.
-The best examples of this would be Flash players and Acrobat Reader.
+HTTP possesses the capacity to download extensions or plugins, enabling it to present necessary data whenever an application seeks additional functionalities.
+This characteristic guaranteed adaptability.
+Prime illustrations of this phenomenon include Flash players and Acrobat Reader.

 3. Advanced Addressing Mechanism